-Favona homicide: Victim's son admits he traded a shotgun for meth
+Innocent grandmother shot dead in own home with bullet intended for her son, court hears

-A South Auckland grandmother who was shot through her window was hit with a bullet that was intended for her son, jurors were told today.
+A South Auckland grandmother who was shot through her window was hit with a bullet that was intended for her son, jurors have been told.

 In January 2020, Meliame Fisi'ihoi was watching TV in the sitting room in the early hours of the morning, when she got up to check a noise she heard outside her Favona home, a court has heard.